Bradbourne-Digital/react-candidate-pairing-session/README.md

 # react-candidate-pairing-session
 A project to be forked and worked on in a pair programming session with interview candidates.

+## Running the application
+- Run `npm install` in both the `client` and `server` directories.
+- Run `npm run develop` in the server directory to launch the server.
+  - The server should be accessible on port 8000.
+- Run `npm start` in the client directory to launch the client.
+    - The client should be accessible in your browser on port 1234.

 ## API

 A list of currently available API endpoints